Skip to main content

 Research in Dr. Marc Frischer's laboratory focuses on the role of microbial diversity in marine environments, the development and application of the tools of molecular biology in plankton ecology, and the discovery and ecology of parasite and pathogens in marine organisms.
 The impact and consequences of climate change on living marine systems focuses much of the ongoing research in the Frischer research group.
 A large emphasis is placed on the development and evaluation of new methods, particularly those that can be used in situ.
 In addition, a focus of the Frischer laboratory is the adaptation of molecular biological tools to a wide variety of questions in applied marine sciences, biotechnology, bioremediation, and invasive species issues.

-Professor - Deborah Bronk
+Deborah Bronk - Professor

 The College of William and Mary, Virginia Institute of Marine Science